paul-hammant/tbd/content/vcs-choices/index.md

 Perforce is the last VCS technology that ordinarily maintains the read-only bit on the developer workstation.
 You definitely need a plugin for your IDE to handle the wire operations with the server, so you are not confronted with the fact that source files are read-only.
 Because the Perforce (p4) client having to involve the server for the flipping of read only bits in respect of editing source files, it requires a permanent connection to the server.
+What that facilitates is speed of operation for very large sets of files on the client.
+The Perforce server already knows what files need to have updated in your working copy, ahead of you doing 'p4 sync' operation.
+It negates the need for a directory traversal looking for locally changed files, and it means the sync operation can be limited to a second or two.

-Unlike Git, Perforce is not ordinarily able to **locally** show the history of the files within it.
-It needs that server connection again, which isn't so good.
-What is good is the fact the server already knows what files need to have updated in your working copy in case you were to do a 'py sync' operation.
+Historically Perforce was not able to **locally** show the history of the files within it.
+It needed that server connection again for history operations.
+A number of DVCS capabilities in newer versions of Perforce (see below) allow local history now though.

 Perforce allows branches to be set up at any sub-directory not just the root one.
 It also allows read and/or write permissions to be specified at any directory (or branch) within large and small source trees.